ghpaetzold/questplusplus/README.md

   `python src/learn_model.py config/svr.cfg`

 Please note that the file `svr.cfg` can be replaced by any other configuration file for different algorithms.
+Predictions are saved in a file called `predicted.csv` in the `learning` folder.

 For building CRF (Conditional Random Fiels) models for word-level QE, use:

   `python src/learn_model_CRF.py config/crf.cfg`

+Predictions are saved in a file called `output_file.txt` in the `learning` folder.

 ## Configuration file